dennismarks/Ontario-Lease-Wizard/d1/product-and-planning.md

 This web app with save time for new landlords making information easily available to them only when and if they need it (ie. links to specific parts of the instructions).
 Through our web app, matters pertaining to tenants/landlords become more clear for our users, who otherwise may be intimidated by the large amount of ‘legalese’ found in current tenant/landlord forms.

+There are currently tools and recourses for other parts of the landlord/tenant relationship outside of the lease form.
+Other tools for landlords focused on facilitating tenant screening, payment systems, and maintenance logs.
+There are websites devoted to legal and practical education for landlord and tenants – they are not, however, focused on or designed around the lease document.
+There are several civic tech projects focused on later phases on the tenancy relationship in response to existing conflicts

 ## Q4: How will you build it?

 Our partners, Design and Law already have an existing application built with React as a starting point.
 This codebase includes the main page of the web-app alongside a simple menu for navigation.
 From inspection, this codebase looks clean and has all the necessities to get started.